 Garlic is a fragrant seasoning with which you are likely already familiar.
 Garlic is great for fighting colds and boosting the immune system, and is packed with necessary antioxidant, antibiotic, antifungal, and antimicrobial properties.

 You might have hated it as a child, but you should definitely reconsider cabbage as an adult.
-This vegetable contains high levels of sulfur, which is beneficial in preventing cancer and fighting other inflammatory conditions.
+This vegetable contains high levels of sulfur, which is beneficial in fighting inflammatory conditions.
 Consider growing both red and green varieties for the best results.

 Chia seeds are filled with heart-healthy omega 3 fatty acids and can keep you full longer than practically any other food.
 They can help regulate your blood sugar and lower your cholesterol as well.
 Try growing chia seeds from a plant indoors for best results.

 Spinach is easy to preserve and packed with nutrients, like vitamins A, K, D, and E. It can be frozen or canned, and can even be grown indoors in places with short growing seasons.